 Martin Fella Vintage

 Offering a bespoke retail range, Martin Fella Vintage in North Melbourne offer pre-loved luxury fashion along with retro interior design homewares, pottery, glassware and furniture.
 Find European and American design classics, plus Australian mid-century names.
 There’s even the odd piece of taxidermy.

-Basement Discs, the legendary record shop and lunchtime live performance purveyors just adjacent to the Block Arcade, now stock retro fashion in their vintage pop-up store.
-Choose a matching outfit to go with your preferred musical genre – 1950s jazz, 1960s rock’n’roll 1970s soul or 1980s new wave!
+Basement Discs, the legendary record shop and lunchtime live performance purveyors just adjacent to the Block Arcade, now stock retro fashion in their vintage clothing section.
+Choose a matching outfit to go with your preferred musical genre – 1950s jazz, 1960s rock’n’roll, 1970s soul or 1980s new wave.